lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

  214606   33557 libs_micropython.a
 ```

 The MicroPython Runtime is compiled as a custom library in Mynewt, hence the name `libs_micropython.a`.
+[See the build script](https://github.com/lupyuen/pinetime-rust-mynewt/blob/micropython/scripts/build-app.sh#L164-L189)

 The combined MicroPython + Mynewt firmware (including the NimBLE Bluetooth Stack) occupies __340 KB of Flash ROM, 53 KB of RAM__...